sw704e21/dmiai/racing-game/README.md

 # Racing Track Simulation
-In this use case, you should implement a model, that can control a car on a highway to avoid obstacles and drive as far as possible within 5000 time steps.
+In this use case, you should implement a model, that can control a car on a highway to avoid obstacles and drive as far as possible within 5000-time steps.
 You'll receive sensory information from the car and you should predict the next action to perform.
 An illustration of the game can be seen in the image below:

 <img src="../images/racing-game.png" width=450> <img src="../images/racing-game-sensor.png" width=450>

-## Quick start
+## Quickstart

-1. Clone the repository and open with Emily
+1. Clone the repository and open it with Emily
     ```
     git clone https://github.com/amboltio/DM-i-AI.git
     emily open ./racing-game --editor vscode